rhondene/Technical_Blog/_posts/2020-01-22-article_MIC_1.md

+# On Maximal Information Coefficient:  A Modern Approach for Finding Associations in Large Data sets

 <em>In this two-part</em> <em>blog post, I will share with you the idea behind maximal information coefficient, MIC, and how it is applied to find a wide range of relationships in large data sets.</em>

 <strong>Part 1</strong>